MaxGendron/expressjs-starter-kit/README.md

 - Rename the "DBNAME" in app.js to the name of your database
 - Create a .env file at the root level with the followings:
   - MONGOBD_STRING: string to connect to your mongoDB cluster
-  - CORS_ORIGIN: arrays of url autorized to access your backend
+  - CORS_ORIGIN: arrays of urls authorized to access your application
   - JWT_ISSUER: jwt issuer
   - JWT_SECRET: jwt secret